Gethe/wow-ui-source/README.markdown

   * General Issues

-    * Tailoring cloth PvP gear has no resilience.

-    * Characters can become visually stuck in an animation pose.

     * Sending a whisper to players from different realms will show the wrong name in the chat logs.

-    * Players are unable to see the corpses of players from other realms inside of an instance or Battleground.
+    * Players are unable to see the corpses of characters from other realms inside of an instance or Battleground.

-    * Players are unable to Party chat with players from other realms inside instances of Battlegrounds.

-    * Several helmet models appear as error cubes on goblin male and female characters.
+    * Several helmet models appear as error cubes on goblin male characters.

-    * One of the worgen skin textures is appearing on the human form on the face.

     * Mounts (both flying and ground) cannot be used in several parts of the world.

-    * Some trainers are not functioning properly.

-    * Robes do not have durability.

-    * The Abyssal Seahorse requires Artisan Riding to use, but the Subdued Abyssal Seahorse only requires Expert Riding to learn.

-    * The portal from the Deepholm Temple of Earth to Orgrimmar currently spawns players underneath the world.

-    * Player portraits are incorrectly lit.

-    * Trainers are not displaying portraits.

-    * Worgen cannot train from Herbalism trainers.

-    * Random Battleground queues do not work for players below level 80.

     * Pet health is not being correctly restored after dismounting.

     * Hair and facial color for the worgen Character Creation screen is not correctly working.

-    * The worgen new-player cinematic may not play when logging in.

-    * Launching the client with a sound card disabled may assert the client.

     * War Games are causing several issues when inside of a Battleground that may prevent the game from being correctly played.

     * New Battleground level brackets are not yet implemented.

+    * Training higher levels of riding skill may cause lower levels to become trainable again.

+    * Random Battleground rewards may show up incorrectly or not at all on the queue window.

+    * Female tauren point their guns and crossbows into the air while shooting.

+    * Several worgen female and male death knight faces are distorted.

+    * Players do not remount Swift Spectral Gryphons if they dismount them.

+    * Battleground experience gains are too low.

+    * Professions are having issues when logging out.

+    * Goblins and worgen cannot use the Dungeon Finder after changing factions.

+    * The client may lock up when trying to connect to a realm from the Realm Selection window.

   * User Interface

-    * Modifying guild news filters that do not apply to current news items causes the news items to swap positions in the list.
+    * The /settitle command causes a LUA error.

-    * Player names show up as "Unknown" in guild news if they are offline.
+    * Some Runeforging abilities do not show up in the Runeforging interface.

-    * Guild Achievements with individual player criteria are not displaying the character name of the character who flags the criteria.

-    * There is a LUA error when scrolling through bank tab permissions with over 5 bank tabs.

-    * The 7th bank tab cost is incorrect.

-    * Filtering a profession prevents players from seeing the bottom recipe.
+    * The display for Conquest points shows a maximum of 13 points.

   * Combat

-    * Rank 2 of Killing Streak is triggering the effect of rank 1.

-    * Some priest talents can be selected before fulfilling their talent prerequisites.

-    * Some Hunter talents can be selected before fulfilling their talent prerequisites.

-    * Conflagrate is doing less damage than it should.

-    * Strand of the Ancients is not working correctly for the attacking or defending teams.

     * Players are unable to get the Veteran buff when joining a Tol Barad battle after it has started.